 The SEE Platform is a network of 11 European partners engaging with government to integrate design into innovation policies and programmes.
 From 2012 and 2015, SEE is operating as part of the European Commission’s European Design Innovation Initiative.

 Through new research, workshops for policy-makers, case studies, policy booklets and the annual Design Policy Monitor, SEE aims to build a bank of evidence to support public authorities to integrate design into their mainstream practice.

-SEE has already delivered over fifty workshops to more than 600 policy-makers across Europe.
+SEE has already delivered over 100 workshops to more than 800 policy-makers across Europe.
 Innovation policy-makers and programme managers can attend free workshops on themes such as design policy, design support, service design, social design and design management to gain practical insight into how design can realise policy priorities.
 To arrange your workshop, please contact info[at]seeplatform.eu.

-The Design Policy Monitor collates existing statistics design systems in order to provide input for evidence-based policy-making.
-The exercise has revealed a number of intriguing insights: investment in design by government innovationd departments is increasing and in 2014, 25 EU member states had design included in nationa policy
+The Design Policy Monitor collates existing statistics in order to provide input for evidence-based policy-making.
+The findings reveal a number of intriguing insights: investment in design by government innovationd departments is increasing and in 2014, 25 EU member states had design included in nationa policy

-The Design Policy Monitor collates existing statisticson the performance of the SEE partners’ national or regional
+The Design Policy Monitor collates existing statisticson the performance on design in Europe

 Design for Public Good Report

 The Design for Public Good report presents a collection of 12 case studies and a series of tools to enhance the understanding of design for public sector innovation and its use in mainstream practice.
 The report is a collaborative effort between the Design Council, Design Wales, Danish Design Centre and Aalto University.
 The SEE partners put forward the concept of a Public Sector Design Ladder that can be used as a diagnostic tool to move the public sector from disjointed incremental to systemic innovation.